 With only 480 kilometers (just under 300 miles) separating Oslo and Bergen in Norway, many travelers opt to visit both cities during their stay.
-You will not only find that both Oslo and Bergen offer world-class museums, beautiful public spaces, and rich, local culture, but the journey in between can be just as satisfying as you will be treated to spectacular views of some of Norway's most picturesque bucolic scenery.
+You will not only find that both Oslo and Bergen offer world-class museums, beautiful public spaces, and rich, local culture, but the journey in between can be just as enjoyable as you will be treated to spectacular views of some of Norway's most picturesque countryside scenery.

 There are four main options to travel between the two cities.
 Each option has its pros and cons, such as the costs, time commitment, and flexibility offered.
 No matter which mode of transportation you choose, keep in mind that based on the season, you may be faced with an onslaught of tourists, particularly in the summertime, that can result in increased prices or even full sellouts.